RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

-Thank you, Charles.
+Thanks, Charles.

 Charles A. Meade - Johnson Rice & Company L.L.C.

 I wanted to ask a question about the Parks Bell Wolfcamp A well to the west.
-As I understand it, the Wolfcamp, as you move west in the Midland Basin towards the Central Basin Platform (13:43) that way.
+As I understand it, the Wolfcamp, as you move west in the Midland Basin towards the Central Basin Platform, it starts to thin that way.
 I know you guys have made some Spraberry wells over there before.
-But, can you tell us why that Wolfcamp was not in your inventory there, was it because it got fit in that direction?
+But can you tell us why that Wolfcamp was not in your inventory there, was it because it got fit in that direction?
 And if it's going to be in your inventory now, is it just going to be one horizon or one target interval or are you going to have Wolfcamp A, B, and down?

 Steven Gray - RSP Permian, Inc.

 Charles, this is Steve.
 Keep in mind, originally, everyone was developing the Wolfcamp B over there.
-And in the Wolfcamp B, the Wolfcamp A and the Wolfcamp B do get center, but they also kind of transitioned from a shale to a carbonate.
+And in the Wolfcamp B, the Wolfcamp A and the Wolfcamp B do get thinner, but they also kind of transitioned from a shale to a carbonate.
 So, in particular, the Wolfcamp B looks like a carbonate in most places over there and we never felt like it would be productive.

 However, Wolfcamp A is still present and is still shale for the most part.
-And so that we drill some really nice Wolfcamp A wells over to the east.
-We decided that we should probably test it on that side.
+And so after we drilled some really nice Wolfcamp A wells over to the east, we decided that we should probably test it on that side.
 And it definitely exceeded our expectations.
 And so as you look at the Wolfcamp A there, we still think we have quite a few more locations along that axis and for a mile or so further west.

-So, I asked the reserve engineers what they thought, and they thought we probably have 20 to 30 locations over there that we won't carry and (15:06) then our inventory that we probably could be now.
+So I asked the reservoir engineers what they thought, and they thought we'd probably have 20 to 30 locations over there that weren't carrying in our inventory that we probably could be now.

 Charles A. Meade - Johnson Rice & Company L.L.C.